iesl/rexa1-metatagger/README.md

    + volume
    + web

-Each reference is given an id like so: <reference refID="p12x82.0y405.0">, which uniquely identifies that reference by page number/x, y position in postscript coordinates.
+Each reference XML tag is given an id, such as `refID="p12x82.0y405.0"`, which uniquely identifies that reference by page number and (x, y) page position in postscript coordinates.

 #### Compiling

-ant clean compile
+./sbt compile

 #### Running